-In summary, if you looked at my portfolio (my pie chart) there's a big chunk of the pie that's real estate (cash flow).
-There's also a big chunk that's whole life insurance (savings).
+In summary, if you looked at my portfolio (my pie chart) there's a big chunk of the pie that's real estate (Cash Flow).
+There's also a big chunk that's whole life insurance (Cash Savings).
 I have a sliver in crypto (alternative).
-I have a smaller piece in syndications and other businesses (equity assets).
-And a tiny piece of my pie is in high-risk assets like AMC stock.
+I have piece in syndications and other businesses (Equity Assets).
+And a tiny piece of my pie is in high-risk assets.